McLUHAN IN MANHATTAN

 That was the drama, and for a long time it held me: the exercise suddenly going live, ATCs yelling Is this real?, the horror of a real event crawling out from under a simulation.

 I now know that there was an extra fold in this story – one it took me years to see.
 The artist and blogger Miles Mathis, whose brisk and irreverent unmaskings of aspects of our consensus reality have captivated a growing audience, cautions fellow researchers to beware the dialectic.
-The official story, quite obviously, is a lie; but at the same moment, an anti-story is propagated, blaming the officials.
-Alex Jones launched his career by propagating this anti-story – which may be truer than the first, but still exists to conceal the essential reality; it is the third story, surrounded by traps and layered dissimulations, that contains the truth.
+The official story, quite obviously, is a lie; but at the same moment, an anti-story is propagated, which contradicts the first but is also a lie.
+The talk-radio host Alex Jones, himself a simulacrum for the murdered cult broadcaster William Cooper, launched his career by propagating this anti-story – which may be truer than the first, but still exists to conceal the essential reality; there is a third story, surrounded by traps and layered dissimulations, that contains the truth.
 In the case of 9/11, that third story is – well, ask Baudrillard.
 Or McLuhan.
 They give us, if not the truth, the language to express the truth.

 Copies without originals, reference without referent; third order simulacra, of the order of sorcery.
 Global theater.